-Paris is often promoted as an adult destination, but there's no shortage of children's activities to keep the young ’uns busy, not to mention that many of the city's top attractions have carousels parked outside them in summer.
+Paris is often promoted as an adult destination, but there's no shortage of children's activities to keep the young ones busy—even many of the city's top attractions have carousels parked outside them in summer.
 Make sure to buy a Pariscope (found at most newsstands) and check the enfants section for current children's events.
-In addition to what's below, sites of particular interest to children are marked with a family icon.

 There's something about exploring underground that seems to fascinate kids, at least the older ones.
 Les Égouts, the Paris sewer system, has a certain gross factor but isn't actually that disgusting.
-Keep in mind, though, that the smell is definitely ranker in the summer months.
-At the Catacombs, in Montparnasse, dark tunnels filled with bones are spookily titillating—at least for those not prone to nightmares.
+It's worth noting, though, that the smell is definitely ranker in the summer months.
+At the redesigned Catacombs, in Montparnasse, dark tunnels filled with skulls and skeletons of 6 million Parisians are spookily titillating—provided you're not prone to nightmares.
 For some cheap underground entertainment without the ick factor, the métro itself can be its own sort of adventure, complete with fascinating station art such as the submarine decor at Arts-et-Metiers, the colorful Parisian timeline murals at Tuileries, or the Egyptian statues of the Louvre–Rivoli station.
-A good tip: métro lines 1 and 14 feature driverless trains that let you sit at the very front; kids love the zooming sensation that they're driving.
+A good tip: métro Lines 1 and 14 feature conductorless trains that let you sit at the very front, and kids love the sensation that they're driving.